-The Committee carries out its mission by seeking opportunities to conserve natural and recreational open space, bringing articles to conserve land to Town Meeting, offering guidance to land owners seeing to sell or donate land or create a conservation restriction, collaborating with the Community Preservation Committee, to buy land for conservation, working with other conservation organizations, and by educational efforts such as newspaper articles, public recreational walks on conserved land, and occasional public conferences.
+The Committee carries out its mission by seeking opportunities to conserve natural and recreational open space, bringing articles to conserve land to, and reporting directly to, Town Meeting.
+We offer guidance to land owners seeking to sell or donate land or create a conservation restriction, collaborate with the Community Preservation Committee to buy land for conservation, work with other conservation organizations, and pursue educational efforts such as newspaper articles, public recreational walks on conserved land, and conferences.
 The current Plymouth Open Space Plan may be found by Clicking Here.

 The Committee meets twice monthly with occasional exceptions.
 Meeting dates, times, agenda and locations are posted on the Town Website.
 Members of the public are always welcome whether they are generally interested in land conservation or concerned about a specific piece of land.